+FORM 10-K

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

+For the fiscal year ended June 30, 2020

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\\

+Commission File Number: 001-39059

+(Exact name of registrant as specified in its charter)

-washington, D.C.
-2034) FORM 10-K ANNUAL REPORT PURSUANT TO S ECTION 13 OR 15(d) OF THE SI ECURITIES EXCHANGE ACT OF 1934 F For the fiscal year ended June 30, 2020 or ☐ TRANSITION REPORT PURSUANT 7 1934 TO SECTION 13 OR 15(d) OF TH HE SECURITIES EXCHANGE ACT OF For the tra ansition period from to Commission File Number: 001-39059 THERAPEUTICS Delaware (State or other jurisdiction of incorporation or organization) 85-1021707 (IRS Employer Identification No.) (Ad 28159 Avenue Stanford Suite 220 Valencia, CA 91355 Idress of principal executive offices and Zip Code) Registrant's tel ephone number, including area code: (66 51) 367-9170 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Common Stock, par value \$0.0001 per share RCEL The NASDAQ Stock Market LLC
+Delaware (State or other jurisdiction of incorporation or organization) 85-1021707 (IRS Employer Identification No.)

+28159 Avenue Stanford Suite 220 Valencia, CA 91355 (Address of principal executive offices and Zip Code)

+Registrant's telephone number, including area code: (661) 367-9170

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol Name of each exchange on which registered Common Stock, par value \$0.0001 per share RCEL The NASDAQ Stock Market LLC

-Securities registered pursuant to section 12(g) of the Act: None
+Securities registered pursuant to section 12(g) of the Act:

-Indicate by check mark if the reg gistrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the reg gistrant is not required to file reports pursuant to Section 13 or Section 15(d) of t he Act.
-Yes □ No ⊠ the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) (or for such shorter period that the registrant was required to file such reports), as.
-Yes \boxtimes No \square the registrant has submitted electronically every Interactive Data File required to schapter) during the preceding 12 months (or for such shorter period that the re the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer the definitions of "large accelerated filer", "accelerated filer", "smaller reporting Exchange Act. r an Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company Emerging growth company \boxtimes indicate by check mark if the registrant has selected not to use the extended training standards provided pursuant to Section 13(a) of the Exchange Act. \Box nsition period for complying with an ny the registrant has filed a report on and attestation to its management's assessment and Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registrant. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ The aggregate market value of th December 31, 2019, using the clo ne voting and nonvoting common equity held by non-affiliates of the registrant vosing price on that day of \$45.5 vas approximately \$963,450,796 on The number of shares of the regis strant's \$0.0001 par value common stock outstanding as of August 20, 2020 wa s 21,468,494.
+None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🖂

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company $\boxtimes$

+If an emerging growth company, indicate by check mark if the registrant has selected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+The aggregate market value of the voting and nonvoting common equity held by non-affiliates of the registrant was approximately \$963,450,796 on December 31, 2019, using the closing price on that day of \$45.5

+The number of shares of the registrant's \$0.0001 par value common stock outstanding as of August 20, 2020 was 21,468,494.